readthedocs/readthedocs.org/docs/development/design/new-sphinx-guides.rst

    - Play around with server-side search, explore results in Search Analytics

 #.
 Managing translations

 #.
 Where to go from here

-   - Reference our existing guides, prominent projects already using RTD, our support form, our contributing documentation
+   - Reference our existing guides, prominent projects already using RTD, domain configuration, our support form, our contributing documentation

 Possible new how-to Guides
 --------------------------